DT021/options_analysis_service/README.md

 This will write a csv file called list.csv in the current working directory populated with data pulled from the option chains of the stocks provided.
-It will use $10,000 as the amount of available collateral to sort the stocks in descenind order according to the premium/collateral ratio when selling puts.
+It will use $10,000 as the amount of available collateral to sort the stocks in descending order according to the premium/collateral ratio when selling puts.

 ### Example of output